cyrii42/caselaw/docs/class_cert/rule23.md

 </ul>

 #### (e) Settlement, Voluntary Dismissal, or Compromise.
-The claims, issues, or defenses of a certified class—or a class proposed to be certified for purposes of settlement—may be settled, voluntarily dismissed, or compromised only with the court's approval.
+The claims, issues, or defenses of a certified class—or a class proposed to be certified for purposes of settlement—may be settled, voluntarily dismissed, or compromised only with the court’s approval.
 The following procedures apply to a proposed settlement, voluntary dismissal, or compromise:
     <ul>
     <li>(1) Notice to the Class.
         <ul>
         <li>(A) Information That Parties Must Provide to the Court.
 The parties must provide the court with information sufficient to enable it to determine whether to give notice of the proposal to the class.
         <li>(B) Grounds for a Decision to Give Notice.
-The court must direct notice in a reasonable manner to all class members who would be bound by the proposal if giving notice is justified by the parties' showing that the court will likely be able to:
+The court must direct notice in a reasonable manner to all class members who would be bound by the proposal if giving notice is justified by the parties’ showing that the court will likely be able to:
             <ul>
             <li>(i) approve the proposal under Rule 23(e)(2); and
             <li>(ii) certify the class for purposes of judgment on the proposal.